ChinnaRengamani/Update_files_to_database/README.md

-<h2>This repo is used to automate the whenever a file is created in a specific Directory<h2>
+<h2>This repo is used to automate the whenever a file is created in a specific Directory to Database <h2>